KNAZ-TV: Technical information

+KNAZ-TV broadcasts from Mormon Mountain.

 In its DTV allotment plan of April 3, 1997, the FCC assigned channel 22 for KNAZ-DT, and on February 22, 2001, it granted to Gannett a construction permit to build the digital facilities.
 The digital facility did not begin full-power broadcasts until January 2007.

 KNAZ had originally intended to move its digital broadcasts to VHF channel 2 after the digital transition.
 This plan was abandoned as the existing channel 2 antenna had sustained damage in three successive ice storms; an April 2008 inspection found arcing and repeated automatic shutdown due to signal power being reflected back into the transmitter that left it incapable of full-power operation, as well as an 8 in crack in the antenna mast that would have required welding to repair.
 The channel 2 antenna failed completely on April 16, 2009, forcing KNAZ's analog signal to go dark permanently.
-KNAZ-TV was therefore forced to request that the FCC allow it to remain on channel 22 as its DTV channel, a change the FCC approved of on September 15, 2009.
+KNAZ-TV was therefore forced to request that the FCC allow it to continue broadcasting in digital on channel 22, a change the FCC approved of on September 15, 2009.